thanhtungvudata/CineMood_v3/README.md

-# CineMood_v3 🎮🎭
+# CineMood_v3 🎬🎭

 **CineMood_v3** is a movie recommendation system that leverages embeddings and a vector database to suggest movies based on user preferences, trends, and semantic similarity.
+The project incorporates the **Retrieval-Augmented Generation (RAG) method** to enhance movie recommendations by dynamically retrieving relevant information before generating responses.

 ---

 ## ✨ Overview
 CineMood_v3 fetches trending movie data from public sources, generates vector embeddings for each movie, and stores those embeddings in a ChromaDB instance for fast similarity-based lookups.
 A Streamlit web application provides an interactive user interface to browse and discover movies based on various criteria.

+This project applies **RAG (Retrieval-Augmented Generation)** to improve recommendation accuracy.
+By combining a retrieval system (ChromaDB) with an AI-based generation model, the app provides more contextual and relevant movie recommendations based on user queries.

 ---

 ## 🚀 Features
-1. **Fetch latest movies** 🎮
+1. **Fetch latest movies** 📽️
    Retrieves trending movies from online sources (e.g., TMDB API).

 2. **Generate embeddings** 🧠